How can we help?

 In addition to meeting the above timeframes, we will assess and prioritise complaints according to the urgency and severity of the issues raised.
 When sending us your complaint, please inform us if it is urgent and the reason for its urgency.

-your complaint indicates financial hardship;
+your complaint indicates you are experiencing financial difficulty;

 your complaint relates to requests to postpone proceedings;